 About 200,000 Polish civilians were killed in the fighting.

-The Palace of Culture and Science was built between 1952 and 1955 and was a gift from the Soviet Union to Poland (the Soviets, as expected, used a sham election to get a Soviet-leaning Communist government in control of the nation post WWII).
+The Palace of Culture and Science was built between 1952 and 1955 and was a gift from the Soviet Union to Poland (the Soviets, as predicted, manipulated the Polish elections to get a Soviet-leaning Communist government in power at the end of WWII).